 “Visitor Maps” can also be purchased from each individual national forest office.
 Some national forests have large maps of the entire forest (they used to be called Travel Maps) with seasonal road restrictions, but with the recent Federal mandate requiring very specific travel use plans from each forest district most of those are no longer in print.
 (See ATVs and Big Game Hunting page.)

 I would recommend that you take at least an 18 X 24 inch waterproof topo map, with your hunting area centered on it, in your pack.
-Those are available at a very reasonable cost of $9.95 at Mytopo.com.
-Color aerial photo maps and larger sizes, or laminated versions cost more.
-Or, for $29.95 a year you can have unlimited map browsing, printing, and downloading of topo maps, aerial photo maps, hybrids, and map tools.
+Those are available at a very reasonable cost of $12.95 at Mytopo.com.
+Color aerial photo maps and larger sizes, or laminated versions available at an additional cost.
 You can even add GPS files to your customized map.

 At Mytopo.com you will also find maps of state and species specific hunting unit areas or GMU boundaries on Bureau of Land Management (BLM) maps that show public land ownership boundaries.